-The User Dashboard can be accessed from http://exampleURL.autto.io/execute/dashboard, where exampleURL is the subdomain of your Autto instance.
+The User Dashboard can be accessed from https://exampleURL.autto.io/execute/dashboard, where exampleURL is the subdomain of your AUTTO instance.
 You can use any compatible web browser to go to your User Dashboard.

 You will be redirected to the User Dashboard's Login page, where you will need to enter your credentials before you can access your User Dashboard.